 Compliance with Modern Slavery Act

-In response to the Modern Slavery Act 2015 of the UK, the Daifuku Group has published an “Anti Slavery Statement 2018” on the website of our UK subsidiary Daifuku Logan Ltd.
+In response to the Modern Slavery Act 2015 of the UK, the Daifuku Group has published an “Anti Slavery Statement 2019” on our UK website.

 Information Security Initiatives